snowzach/doods2/README.md

 - default - coco_ssd_mobilenet_v1_1.0_quant.tflite - A decent and fast Tensorflow light object detector.
 - tensorflow - faster_rcnn_inception_v2_coco_2018_01_28.pb - A much slower but more accurate Tensorflow object detector.

+## Docker Images
+DOODS2 is distributed in a docker image.
+There are several tags you can reference to pick the image you like.
+- armv7l - 32 bit ARM devices with a v7 CPU like the Raspberry Pi
+- aarch64 - 64 bit ARM devices with a v8 CPU (Raspberry Pi 64 bit, ODroid, etc)
+- noavx - 64 bit x86_64 architecture WITHOUT avx support.
+This should run on just about everything.
+- latest - The `latest` tag references the above 3 tags so if you pick latest it should work on just about everything.

+Additional more optimized tags are available:
+- amd64 - 64 bit x86_64 architecture WITH avx support.
+This should be faster than the noavx image on newer processors.
+- gpu - 64 bit x86_64 architecture with NVidia GPU support.
+See the section below on how to run this.

 # REST API
 The REST API has several endpoints for detecting objects in images as well as streams.
 Details of the payloads and endpoints are below.